kwilkos/cxf/distribution/src/main/release/samples/callback/README.txt

 Callback Demo
 =============================================

-This demo showss a client creating a callback object by passing an EndpointReferenceType to the server.
-The EndpointRefrenceType is then used by the server to call back on the callback object
+This demo shows a client creating a callback object by passing an EndpointReferenceType to the server.
+The EndpointRefrenceType is then used by the server to call back on the callback object.

 Please review the README in the samples directory before continuing.